giovanniboscu/continuous-section-field/docs/csftutorial.md

 ## Notes

-- `geometry.yaml` contains the geometric model definition.
-- `actions.yaml` contains the analysis/actions configuration.
 - The `out/` directory is not auto-created by default in this setup: create it manually before running workflows that write output files.

-## Use CSF without writing Python

-Although CSF is implemented as a Python engine, it can be used **without programming** through the **CSFReader** tool.

-With CSFReader, you run the full CSF workflow by providing **two input YAML files**:

 1. **`geometry.yaml`** — defines the member geometry as a continuous field along the axis `z`
    - end (or intermediate) sections as **arbitrary polygons**